aws/aws-pdk/docs/content/getting_started/index.md

 ### PDK CLI

-Once your NodeJs ruuntime is set up, run the following command to install the pdk CLI:
+Once your NodeJs runtime is set up, run the following command to install the pdk CLI:

 ```bash
 npm install -g @aws/pdk